Temperatures fall far and fast as winter storm threatens US

 “This event could be life-threatening if you are stranded with wind chills in the 30 below to 45 below zero range,” according to an online post by the National Weather Service in Minnesota, where transportation and patrol officials reported dozens of crashes and vehicles off the road.

+Michigan State Police prepared to deploy additional troopers to help motorists.
+And along Interstate 90 in northern Indiana, crews worked to clear as much as a foot of snow while meteorologists warned of blizzard conditions.

-More than 1,400 flights had been canceled Thursday morning within, in or out of the U.S., according to the tracking site FlightAware.
-That includes nearly one-quarter of the U.S. flights scheduled to land at Chicago O’Hare on Thursday and about half of the U.S. flights bound for Chicago Midway.
+More than 1,700 flights had been canceled Thursday morning within, in or out of the U.S., according to the tracking site FlightAware, with Chicago O’Hare and Denver airports seeing the most.
+Freezing rain forced Delta to halt departures from its hub in Seattle.

+Amtrak, meanwhile, canceled service on more than 20 routes, primarily in the Midwest.
+Service between Chicago and Milwaukee, Chicago and Detroit, and St. Louis and Kansas City, Missouri, was suspended through Christmas Day.

 “We are not sending anyone back into this cold,” Morrell-Ferguson said.
 “It does not matter if we have to pull out air mattresses.
 We are doing everything we can, looking at alternative spaces to support the needs that may arise.”

-In Montana, several ski areas announced closures Wednesday and Thursday because of the extreme cold and sustained winds.
+In Montana, temperatures fell as low as 50 below zero (minus 46 Celsius) at Elk Park, a mountain pass on the Continental Divide.
+Several ski areas announced closures Wednesday and Thursday because of the extreme cold and winds.
 Others scaled back offerings.
-Schools were also closed due to the cold.
+Schools also closed, and several thousand people lost power.

 In famously snowy Buffalo, New York, forecasters predicted a “once-in-a-generation storm” because of heavy lake-effect snow, wind gusts as high as 65 mph (105 kph), whiteouts and the potential for extensive power outages.
 The NHL postponed the Buffalo Sabres’ home game against the Tampa Bay Lightning and rescheduled it for March 4.

+Denver, also no stranger to winter storms, was the coldest it has been in 32 years on Thursday, when the temperature dropped to minus 24 (minus 31 Celsius) in the morning at the airport.

-In Charleston, South Carolina, a coastal flood warning went into effect early Thursday.
-The area, a popular tourist destination for its mild winters, is bracing for strong winds and freezing temperatures.
+In Charleston, South Carolina, a coastal flood warning was in effect Thursday.
+The area, a popular tourist destination for its mild winters, braced for strong winds and freezing temperatures.

 The wintry weather extended into Canada, causing delays and cancellations earlier in the week at Vancouver International Airport.
 A major winter storm was expected Friday into Saturday in Toronto, where wind gusts as high as 60 mph (100 kph) were predicted to cause blowing snow and limited visibility, Environment Canada said.

 Bleed reported from Little Rock, Arkansas.
-Associated Press journalist Jackie Quinn in Washington contributed to this report.
+Associated Press journalists Jackie Quinn and Zeke Miller in Washington contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.